jinlab-washu/Jin-lab.manual/box_lftp.md

     ```bsub -Is -q research-hpc -a 'docker(minidocks/lftp:latest@sha256:5923b4f2383c1cc2fe9a1134433431fd1c8a1e7a20c9640313df8411ee09fe15)' -R "select[mem>5000] rusage[mem=5000]" /bin/bash```

-2. Load the lftp program
+2. Load the lftp program using wustl email and password:

+    ```lftp -u $wustl.email,$password -p 990 ftps://ftp.box.com```

+3. Change the current working directory to the target directory you wish to download the data to:

+    ```lcd $target_directory```

+    *lcd changes the current working directory to the one specified following the command*